It appeared this would be troublesome.

 Bam.

-A heavy sound rang out as Ballock's strike landed, leaving a hole about half a meter deep in the earth.
+A heavy sound rang out, leaving a hole about half a meter deep in the earth.
 The noise carried through, drawing the attention of nearby workers and guards.
-Yet when they saw the young master, most quickly looked away.
+But when they saw the young master, most quickly looked away.

 "What are they doing?" one of the guards muttered.

 "How should I know?
-It seems the young master is venting his frustration on the earth.
+It seems the young master is venting his frustration.
 Have you forgotten the command?
 He must not leave the manor until he reaches the ninth stage.
-Isn't he still stuck in the third stage of the Iron Realm?" another said.
+Isn't he still stuck at the third stage of the Iron Realm?" another butt in.

-"Yeah, it's a long way to the ninth stage, especially since he's been in the third stage for so long.
-I think it's just to keep him here." a third guard added with a sigh.
+"Yeah, it's a long road to the ninth stage, especially since he's still in the third stage for so long.
+I think the decree was meant only to keep him here." a third guard added with a sigh.

 "Oh, I pity him.
 He has an easy-going attitude, except with two." said a rugged-voiced guard.